Sensirion/embedded-i2c-sfx6xxx/README.md

 types.
 These functions are also used by the UART embedded drivers therefore they are kept in their own file.

+## Notes
+### Implications of 24V power requirement

+Since most development boards won't provide the required 24V, the power will be supplied by an external source, therefore **the sensor will be unnafected by an development board power cycle**.

+If a measurement is running at the time when a board reset is performed, the sensor will still be measuring when the board and its MCU starts back up.

+That is the reason why the provided example includes a `stopContinuousMeasurement()` before the call to `startO2ContinuousMeasurement()`.
+That will stop a potentially running measurement.

 ## Contributing

 **Contributions are welcome!**